 Do you have an idea for a new social justice project at Chalice?
 Great!
 We want to facilitate your leading it.
 Read more here.

+Service projects are on hold due to the pandemic.
 We organize service projects in our community.
 This might be making sandwiches for people experiencing homelessness, restoring native habitat, or serving in a soup kitchen.